-The first stage of redevelopment at Riverwood (Washington Park) is nearing completion and has delivered social housing mixed with private housing in a model that has created a better place for all residents.
+The first stage of redevelopment at Riverwood, Washington Park is complete and has delivered social housing mixed with private housing in a model that has created a better place for all residents.

 The redevelopment of Riverwood North has demonstrated what can be achieved through redeveloping concentrated social housing estates into a diverse community offering inspiration and opportunity.

 The remaining 30 hectares of Riverwood renewal will be planned and considered as a State Significant Precinct (SSP).
 The redevelopment project has a potential investment of $3.4 billion to the state economy and the creation of 500 construction jobs.

 In being declared an SSP, a specific process is followed that involves a detailed study of the area to identify requirements for all types of housing, community amenity and services needed for the local population.

 The Riverwood Renewal is a long term project occurring in stages over the next 10 to 15 years.

 All residents will have a right to a new home in Riverwood.
 Most residents will be able to move directly from their old home to a newly built home at Riverwood.